bitrepository/reference/bitrepository-client/README.md

   * ReferenceSettings.xml - Settings file with client specific settings
   * Client certificate - X509 certificate and key for the client, unencrypted PEM formatted

+The two files RepositorySettings.xml and ReferenceSettings.xml are expected to be located in the same directory

 The minimal ReferenceSettings.xml needed for usage of a client looks like:
 ```xml
 <ReferenceSettings xmlns="http://bitrepository.org/settings/ReferenceSettings.xsd">